diem/diem/.github/PULL_REQUEST_TEMPLATE.md

 ## Related PRs

-(If this PR adds or changes functionality, please take some time to update or suggest changes to the docs at https://developers.diem.com, and link to your PR here.)
+(If this PR adds or changes functionality, please take some time to update the docs at https://github.com/diem/diem/tree/main/developers.diem.com, and link to your PR here.)

 ## If targeting a release branch, please fill the below out as well